qcx201/learning/README.md

 # Here is where we learn 🧠🙌

+The curiouse are welcome.

-## Learning Resources
+## Resources

 #### Python

-* [Introduction to Python for Data Science ](https://github.com/ipeirotis/introduction-to-python) by NYU Professor Panos Ipeirotis
+* [Introduction to Python for Data Science ](https://github.com/ipeirotis/introduction-to-python) by NYU professor Panos Ipeirotis

-* [Dealing with Data](https://github.com/ipeirotis/dealing_with_data), the continuation course by Professor Ipeirotis.
+* [Dealing with Data](https://github.com/ipeirotis/dealing_with_data), the continuation course with Professor Ipeirotis.

 * [Data Bootcamp: The Book](https://nyudatabootcamp.gitbook.io/thebook/) from NYU economics course.